Securities Law

 How Fast

-I turn around the opinion letters pretty quick, but the turn around time for a particular letter varies depending on: (a) how quickly the shareholder gets me the information and documentation I need to do the investigation; (b) how many reports the issuing company filed with the SEC and/or OTC Markets and how long they are; (c) whether or not I have a hard appointment that day/week (i.e. hearing, deposition, mediation, or trial); and (d) the method and speed of payment.
-Usually, I can turn around a letter in 3-4 days-especially if the shareholder is organized, prepared,and responsive.
+I turn around the opinion letters pretty quick, but the turn around time for a particular letter varies depending on: (a) how quickly the shareholder gets me the information and documentation I need to do my due diligence; (b) how many documents and transactions I have to review and understand; (c) whether the information in the documentation matches (i.e. names, amounts, dates, etc.); (d) how many issuing company reports I have to review; (e) whether or not I have a hard appointment that day/week (i.e. hearing, deposition, mediation, or trial); and (f) the method and speed of payment.
+Usually, I can turn around a letter in 3-4 days-especially if the shareholder is organized, prepared, and responsive.

 What I need

-First, I need the full legal name of the issuer-the company that issued the stock.
+First, I need the relevant names (the full legal name of the shareholder and the full legal name of the issuer-the company that issued the stock).

-Second, I need the document(s) that reflects how, when, and why the stock was issued to you.
+Third, I need the document(s) that reflects how, when, and why the stock was issued to you.
 This is usually a Subscription Agreement (aka the purchase agreement).
-However, if you acquired the stock some other way (i.e., work for stock, loan, gift, etc.), then you may have a different kind of agreement (i.e., Independent Contractor Agreement, Promissory Note/Loan Agreement, Gift Form, etc.).
+However, if you acquired the stock some other way (i.e., work for stock, converted note after a loan, company buyout, gift, etc.), then you may have a different kind of agreement (i.e., Independent Contractor Agreement, Employment Agreement, Promissory Note/Loan Agreement, Notice of Conversion, Share Exchange Agreement, Gift Form, etc.).
 Regardless, I just need the applicable agreement or document-preferably one that is fully dated and fully executed.
-If you don’t have one, it’s OK.
+Also, if you have the applicable Board Consent, Board Resolution, Issuance Resolution, those are very helpful.
+If you don’t have all or some of the necessary documentation, it’s OK.
 We can just ask the issuer or its agent for copies.

-Third, I need the date you purchased the stock, acquired it, or the date it was gifted to you.
-Usually, this is the date that you made payment to the issuer (date of the check, date of the wire, etc.).
-Most often, the payment occurs after the date the applicable agreement was signed.
-Also, some of the stock transfer agents (STAs) are requiring proof of purchase.
+Fourth, I need the date you offered sufficient consideration for the stock, or the date it was gifted to you.
+Usually, this is the date that you made payment to the issuer (date of the check, date of the bank wire transfer), but depending on the transaction and the operative document, it can also be the date you and the issuer agreed the stock was earned and vested, the date you finished providing services to the issuer, the date of the company buyout, etc.

 Finally, I need written confirmation that you are NOT an affiliate of the company.
-An affiliate or insider is a director, an officer, and/or a preferred voting stockholder.
+An affiliate or insider is a director, an officer, and/or a ten percent (10%) or greater voting stockholder.
 And if you are or were an employee of the company, I’ll need your title, position, and start and end dates.
-Confirmation can be made via email.
+And if you are an affiliate of the company, I might be able to do a letter for you, but just be advised, there are certain rules that apply to affiliates (i.e. 1% limitation and cannot use rule 4(a)(1).
+I also may need confirmation that you are NOT an issuer, dealer, and underwriter.

 What it Costs